 Executive MBA Programs Online

-A master’s of business administration (MBA) equips graduates with a valuable skill-set, paying thought to general strategies for success in management or entrepreneurship.
-Experienced professionals with high leadership aspirations, however, might consider earning an executive MBA (EMBA)—a degree which may even be sponsored by an employer.
+A master’s of business administration (MBA) equips graduates with a valuable skillset, paying thought to general strategies for success in management or entrepreneurship.
+Experienced professionals with high leadership aspirations, however, might consider earning an executive MBA (EMBA)—a degree which an employer may even sponsor.

 In general, traditional MBA programs are designed for students who currently possess a bachelor’s degree in business or a related field, and who already have some work experience.
 EMBAs, in contrast, are specifically tailored for students who are not only interested in top leadership roles, but also are relatively established in their careers.
 Of course, there are other differences that distinguish a traditional MBA from an EMBA program.
 For one, the admissions requirements for EMBA programs are often more rigid than they are for MBA degrees, which may engender a more competitive atmosphere; for example, students in the MBA program at the Wharton School of Business at the University of Pennsylvania scored, on average, between 570 and 760 on the GMAT, while the EMBA students had a range of 640-760.
 Furthermore, students in the MBA program had an average work experience of four years, while those in the EMBA had been working for an average of 11 years before beginning their degree.